modlee-ai/modlee/docs/README.md

 At the moment we support modalities of `images` & `text`, and tasks of `classification`, with more coming soon.
 As with recommendation, use [Discord](https://discord.com/invite/m8YDbWDvrF) to let us know which modalities and tasks you'd prefer or help make these changes on our [Github](https://github.com/modlee-ai/modlee/blob/main/docs/CONTRIBUTING.md).

-To go through a full documentation example in more detail, check out [Explore & document](https://docs.modlee.ai/notebooks/document.html)
+Start implementing Modlee to continue your own model experimentation or go through a full documentation example in more detail to learn more: [Explore & document](https://docs.modlee.ai/notebooks/document.html).

 ## Roadmap